Finder makes money from featured partners, but editorial opinions are our own.

 Bottom line

-A $3,000 personal loan can be an ideal option to help with unforeseen expenses or to finance that little extra something.
-Whether or not you have a good credit score, there are plenty of loan options out there.
-When searching for a personal loan, remember to consider factors like the APR, loan term, extra fees and monthly repayment amount.
+A $3,000 loan can help with unexpected or special costs.
+There are plenty of loan options out there for both good and bad credit.
+When searching for a $3,000 personal loan in Canada, consider factors like the APR, loan term, extra fees and monthly repayment amount.

 Frequently asked questions about $3,000 loans